What is Android Enterprise?

 If new devices are replacing old (arguably the easiest way of transitioning from device admin to Android Enterprise), these can also be pre-enrolled potentially to a staging user and shipped to end-users, however if provisioning only, after a period of time without enrolling the device will automatically factory reset (a protective feature that ensures a device can’t be used unless it’s managed).

-These limitations can be mitigated by permitting functionality and the addition of personal Google accounts as required but this is not necessarily recommended unless it’s a work profile on a fully managed device.
+These limitations can be mitigated by permitting functionality and the addition of personal Google accounts as required but this is not recommended unless it’s a COPE device due to the potential for data leakage.

-Speaking of work profiles on fully managed devices, this is the closest functionally to a device administrator deployment and will therefore feel the most familiar both to end-users and administrators since the organisation can manage the device (parent profile) and the work profile independently, but opt for a more lenient approach than that of a standard work-managed deployment.
+Speaking of fully managed devices with work profiles (COPE), this is the closest functionally to a device administrator deployment and will therefore feel the most familiar both to end-users and administrators since the organisation can manage the device (parent profile) and the work profile independently, but opt for a more lenient approach than that of a standard fully managed deployment.

-For COSU deployments, EMMs are increasingly providing their own kiosk solutions in order to offer a seamless experience when moving from device administrator to Android Enterprise, however the COSU configurations/profiles will need to be recreated to target AE devices.
-Where no EMM-branded kiosk exists, Android Enterprise ships with its own.
+For dedicated (COSU) deployments, EMMs are increasingly providing their own kiosk solutions in order to offer a seamless experience when moving from device administrator to Android Enterprise, however the COSU configurations/profiles will need to be recreated to target AE devices.
+Where no EMM-branded kiosk exists, Android Enterprise ships with its own, one that is drastically improved in Android 9.

 If it isn’t clear already, a migration from a legacy deployment to that of Android Enterprise for anything other than work profile is not to be taken lightly, even a work profile migration requires thought and attention (and a lot of testing) to ensure it can be undertaken with the least amount of disruption.